aeternity/protocol/serializations.md

 ```

-##### Channel off-chain update call contract
+###### Channel off-chain update call contract

-This is an update for creating new contracts inside channel's off-chain state
+This is an update for calling a contract inside channel's off-chain state
 tree.

 ```